 I am an archaeologist and audiovisual specialist for the Curatorial Research Centre.
 I am a Fellow of the Society of Antiquaries of London.

 I specialise in research, visualisation and reconstruction, 3D scanning, photogrammetry, surface analysis, digitisation, and web technologies.
-My current research interest is how the Metaverse is forming, and how cultural heritage can use it.
+My main research interest is how the Metaverse is forming, and how cultural heritage can use it.